MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

 **This unit covers Sports Day (also called Field Day), a popular tradition in schools to celebrate the end of the year.
 The day usually consists in a variety of outdoor games focusing often on running and  relay races as well as  other activities.
-This is not an easy topic on which to find supplemental literature.
+This is not an easy topic to find supplemental literature.
 The books below have therefore expanded on the Field Day theme to include information on famous runners and sports in general.**

 ## Sports Day
 ### Daisy and the Trouble with Sports Day, by Kes Gray